 Since our inception in 2016, we have incurred operating losses from time to time.
+Our net loss was \$14.3 million in during the three months ended March 31, 2021.
 Our net loss was \$6.8 million for Successor 2020, compared to a net loss of \$17.9 million for Successor 2019, or a net loss of \$4.9 million on a Pro Forma 2019 basis.
-We do not have any deferred taxes related to net operating losses.
 We expect to incur significant expenses and substantial operating losses over the next several years as we continue our research and development efforts and expand our protein biomarker library.
 In addition, we plan to rapidly expand our commercial team globally in order to support expected substantially in connection with our ongoing activities, as we:

-- Continue to expand our library of protein biomarkers; - · scale up our R&D function and bioinformatics capabilities; - continue to expand our global commercial team; - establish a sales and marketing infrastructure for the continued expansion of our global footprint: - · maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and commercialization efforts and our operations as a public company listed in the United States.
+- Continue to expand our library of protein biomarkers; - scale up our R&D function and bioinformatics capabilities; - continue to expand our global commercial team; - establish a sales and marketing infrastructure for the continued expansion of our global footprint; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and commercialization efforts and our operations as a public company listed in the United States.